Global Political Economy MA

 Course overview

-This course unites our academic commitment and expertise in helping understand and develop responses to the most pressing global political economy challenges facing humanity today.
+Explore the most pressing global political economy challenges facing humanity today.

-In conjunction with a firm grounding in the key theories and concepts of global political economy, you’ll analyse powerful global economic governance agencies such as the World Bank and International Monetary Fund, alongside the firms and sectors and markets that generate many of the global conflicts, instabilities, crises and challenges we face.
+In conjunction with a firm grounding in the key theories and concepts of global political economy, you’ll analyse powerful global economic governance agencies such as the World Bank and International Monetary Fund, alongside the firms, sectors and markets that generate many of the global conflicts, instabilities, crises and challenges we face.
 In the first semester, we tackle the key concepts and frameworks for political economy analysis.
 In the second semester, you’ll explore how sectors, markets and firms are linked to food and health insecurities, unemployment, job precarity, poverty, climate change and pollution.

-Our research approach is most often grounded in the real-world experiences, conflicts, challenges and struggles of communities and classes living in the global north and south.
+Informed by real-world events: Our research approach is most often grounded in the real-world experiences, conflicts, challenges and struggles of communities and classes living in the global north and south.
+Read more about our research and expertise in the school.

 School of Politics and International Studies